Itzadrian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago remove all letter c and C from input 21-reverse used to reverse input
 22-users_and_homes a script that displays all users and their home directories, sorted by users.
+100-empty_casks used to print empty files and directories and subdirectories in current working directory